 Our goal as a coffee company is simple, we’re here to take the guesswork out of choosing great coffee.
 So you can sit back, relax and cozy up to a cup of Winchell Mountain Coffee.

 WINCHELL MOUNTAIN COFFEE

-Schapira's moved to Pine Plains, New York and Bob Rivkin joined the team as the head roaster.
+Schapira's moves to Pine Plains, New York and Bob Rivkin joins the team as the head roaster.
 Bob began to set into place the thoughtful and creative roasting techniques that Winchell Mountain Coffee Roasters would one day be born from.
 We consider this the true moment of founding for WMC because it was this point in time that triggered the events that lead to the creation of our business!

 Before the early eighties, true coffee roasters only had about a thirty-six to forty-eight hour window before their coffee would start to go stale.
 In 1982, Bob Rivkin ventured out in hopes of finding a better way to package their coffee.
 While the technology for vacuum packaging did exist in Europe, it was non-existent in the states.
 After meeting with a gentleman from Italy named Luigi Goglio, Bob had finally brought the technology that had once seemed unattainable from Europe to the States.
 What intrigued Bob most about this technology was the ability to literally stop time.
 Meaning that once the coffee had been vacuum packaged in the Goglio one way valve bags, time did not seem to matter.
 The thirty-six to forty-eight hour window suddenly became a four to six month window.
 Vacuum packaging eventually became the industry standard, but Schapira's was truly the first to do it and do it right.

 Willis Rivkin, son of master roaster Bob Rivkin, and Allen Ricca, son of a small business owner, meet at boarding school and quickly become best friends.
 They begin to ruminate on big ideas of following their respective father's footsteps and starting a business together one day.